rgilman33/rgilman33.github.io/_posts/2021-04-20-consistency-I.markdown

 Let’s appreciate what you just did.
 You combined your human priors about the natural world with your domain expertise in hotdogs, then you refined that knowledge for the *specific task* and injected it into the algorithm in the form of thoughtfully-crafted data augmentation. **Data augmentation is a form of supervision.**

 **But that form of supervision has *nothing to do with labels*.
 The fact that you as domain-expert are able to say that brand identification is invariant to a particular set of perturbation is an item of knowledge that applies to *all of your records*.
-This "learning by example", mutual-information channel of supervision will benefit even from an increase in *unlabeled samples*.**
+This channel of supervision will benefit even from an increase in *unlabeled samples*.**

 And you have a ton of those.
 Oscar Meyer has terabytes of unlabeled hotdog footage just sitting in the basement!
 Surely there’s a wealth of structure just waiting to be uncovered!
 You can use the intuition you had above about class consistency across views---*even when you don’t know the class*.